amartin755/tcppump/README.md

     -t RESOLUTION --resolution=RESOLUTION
         Resolution of transmission time.
 This affects -d parameter as well as all timestamps in script files.
-        Possible values are 'u'= microseconds, 'm'= milliseconds(default), 'c'= centiseconds and 's'= seconds --interactive[=KEYLIST]
+        Possible values are 'u'= microseconds, 'm'= milliseconds(default), 'c'= centiseconds and 's'= seconds -o OUTFILE --write-to-file=OUTFILE
-        Enable interactive mode (EXPERIMENTAL).
-In interactive mode no packets are sent automatically.
-        Instead the packets are bound to keys and only sent when the corresponding key is pressed.
-The default implementation binds the first 10 packets to the keys 1, 2, ...
-0.
-    -o OUTFILE --write-to-file=OUTFILE
         Write generated packets to pcap file OUTFILE instead of sending them to the network.
-    --dissect
-        Prints the dissected content of sent packets as known from tcpdump.

 ### Examples